kootstra-rene/mdlr-tutorials/docs/posts/20221202-mdlr-basics.md

 })
 ```

-So I had the import, the next this was the export.
+So I had the import, the next thing was the export.
 Well if my definition is a function anyway then the return could be its export.
 ```
 m('some-module', m => {
   return { value: 42 };